 Sunday, Nov.
 11, 2 - 4:30 p.m. — Film Festival Kick-off Event

 The Bleeding Edge: A Groundbreaking Investigation into the Medical Device Industry

 The film documents an investigation into the medical device industry and reveals an emerging health care and public health crisis and shines a light on the dark side of the relentless pace of innovation.
-Following the film, Director Kirby Dick, along with experts featured in the film will participate in a facilitated discussion and audience Q&A.
+Following the screening, film academy award nominated and highly regarded investigative journalist and film director, Kirby Dick, along with experts featured in the film will participate in a facilitated discussion and audience Q&A. Watch the trailer.

 Monday, Nov.
 12, 10:30 a.m. - 12 p.m.

 Advancing Health Equity and Social Justice: Voices from the Field

 This session features the stories of community members and leaders on neighborhood and community-specific issues.
 It also explores the influence of culture, social discrimination, poverty, and other key determinants of health on people’s lives and work via a series of moving interviews and stories.